7 min read

 Remarried Widows/ Widowers

-S8A IHTA 1984 provides that a person may only benefit from a single additional NRB.
+S8A Inheritance Tax Act 1984 provides that a person may only benefit from a single additional NRB.
+This can be transferred from multiple Late Spouses but can never exceed 100% of the current NRB allowance.
 This could leave a remarried widow in a difficult IHT position.
 They may have an available NRB from their late spouse.
 Should they leave their entire estate to their new spouse, or alternatively, should the new spouse die and leave everything to the widow, only one additional NRB can be claimed on the second death, wasting the possible third.

 Reducing Anniversary and Exit Charges